Want More Sales From Your Leads? HubSpot CRM Is Built for That

 What kind of support does HubSpot provide for lead conversion setup?

 HubSpot paid plans include dedicated support from people who know the product.
 Free users can leverage the knowledge base and the HubSpot Community which has over 100,000 active members helping solve implementation questions.
 Plus, HubSpot Academy offers free certification courses on lead scoring, sequences, and CRM best practices to accelerate your success.
+The HubSpot Solutions Partner network includes over 6,000 agencies that can help with implementation and optimization.

 Ready to Convert More Leads Into Sales?

 Let's put this in perspective.
 Growth List reports that only 20% of leads ever convert to sales.
 But companies using marketing automation see 77% higher conversion rates.
-The difference isn't more leads – it's better systems.
+The difference isn't more leads, it's better systems.

 Research shows that 35-50% of sales go to whoever responds first.
 Harvard Business Review found seven times higher qualification rates for one-hour responses.
 Your leads represent potential revenue, but whether you capture that potential depends entirely on having the right infrastructure in place.